ruanbekker/drone-gitea-on-docker/README.md

 $ bash boot.sh
 ```

+*Note*: Theres a [current issue](https://github.com/go-gitea/gitea/issues/7702) where webhooks get fired twice, if you see that just restart gitea with `docker restart gitea`.

 Head over to: `http://${IP_ADDRESS}:3000/user/settings/applications` and create a new OAuth2 Application and set the Redirect URI to `http://${IP_ADDRESS}:3001/login`

 Capture the client id and client secret and populate them in the `boot.sh` in `DRONE_GITEA_CLIENT_ID` and `DRONE_GITEA_CLIENT_SECRET` and run `bash boot.sh` again.
 This will give drone the correct credentials in order to authenticate with gitea.